|Index to this page|

 ANOTHER EXAMPLE: Patient A with cystic fibrosis (scroll down).

 With a nonsense mutation, the new nucleotide changes a codon that specified an amino acid to one of the STOP codons (TAA, TAG, or TGA).
 Therefore, translation of the messenger RNA transcribed from this mutant gene will stop prematurely.
 The earlier in the gene that this occurs, the more truncated the protein product and the more likely that it will be unable to function.EXAMPLE: Patient B

-Here is a sampling of the more than 1000 different mutations that have been found in patients with cystic fibrosis.
+Here is a sampling of mutations that have been found in patients with cystic fibrosis.
 Each of these mutations occurs in a huge gene that encodes a protein (of 1480 amino acids) called the cystic fibrosis transmembrane conductance regulator (CFTR).
 The protein is responsible for transporting chloride ions through the plasma membrane.
-The gene encompasses over 6000 nucleotides spread over 27 exons on chromosome 7.
+The gene encompasses over 188,000 base pairs on chromosome 7 embedded in which are 27 exons encoding the protein.
 The numbers in the mutation column represent the number of the nucleotides affected.
 Defects in the protein cause the various symptoms of the disease [More].
 Unlike sickle-cell disease, then, no single mutation is responsible for all cases of cystic fibrosis.
 People with cystic fibrosis inherit two mutant genes, but the mutations need not be the same.